ccf-2012/torcp/README.md

   --filename-emby-bracket
                         filename with emby bracket --plex-bracket        ex: Alone (2020) {tmdb-509635}
-  --after-copy-script AFTER_COPY_SCRIPT
+  --make-plex-match     Create a .plexmatch file at the top level of a series --after-copy-script AFTER_COPY_SCRIPT
-                        call this script with destination folder path after link/move --imdbid IMDBID       specify the TMDb id, -s single mode only
+                        call this script with destination folder path after link/move
+  --imdbid IMDBID       specify the TMDb id, -s single mode only
 ```